Bobeart/cs3041-18d.github.io/docs/designdocs.md

 At the conclusion of each design sprint, you and your team will construct a public facing document that presents your process and outcome.
 This will consist of:

 1. **A post on Medium.com**.
 You may choose to make this a private or public link.
-However, I am hoping to choose the 2 or 3 consensus favorite outcomes of each assignment and make them public on the [_Bucknell HCI_ Medium account](https://medium.com/bucknell-hci). **You should paste your link on the wiki of our course**
+However, I am hoping to choose the 2 or 3 consensus favorite outcomes of each assignment and make them public on the [_WPI HCI_ Medium account](https://medium.com/wpi-hci). **You should paste your link on the wiki of our course**

 2. Embedded in your post, **a demo video** that shows interaction with your technology, highlighting the key design decisions that you made.
 This will likely require you uploading your video to a public service (such as YouTube). _Note: Some of your assignments may NOT require a video.
 Read the instructions carefully_.